solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 D) Without refining

 The ablated versions of the network were, like in the evaluation, tested on both the Chamfer Distance and Earth Mover's Distance.
 Versions A, B and C performed worse than the non-ablated version of the network on both distance metrics.
 For the sampling (C), the network evaluated on the Chamfer Distance provided better results with FPS than with the authors sampling algorithm (MDS).
-The explanation the authors give is that FPS results in a more uneven ditribution of points, which is not as heavily penalized by CD than with EMD.
+The explanation the authors give is that FPS results in a more uneven distribution of points, which is not as heavily penalized by CD than with EMD.
 On the other hand, FPS tends to preserve more points from the reliable input than MDS.

 <figure>